Ellerbach/Bot-Workshop/Chatbot-Student-Workshop/README.md

    ![1517996913543](images/1517996913543.png)

-3. The basic skeleton Chatbota is generated.
+3. The basic chatbot skeleton is generated.

 4. Press the **F6** key (or select Menu **Build > build Solution**).
 Wait for the necessary packages to download within a few seconds.